 we’d never enter on our own.
 Thanks!”

 A huge THANK YOU to Pia Spector who, for three years, facilitated this group when it was titled Beyond The Words: Writing As A Transformative Practice.
-She stepped down in 2019 to pursue other interests and to focus on her work as Executive Director of the non-profit organization Bread of Life.
+She stepped down in 2019 to pursue other interests.
 We are grateful for her dedication and support and the gentle way she facilitated this group.
 Her very detailed, stupendous stories and unique personality will be missed!

 Time: Tuesday evenings, 6:00 – 9:00 pm

 Location: online only via Zoom Video

 New participants must contact facilitator in advance